-Registered in England Number UK VAT Registration Number
+Registered in England Number: UK VAT Registration Number: I

-The information in this empil is confidential and is intended solely for the addressee.
-If you are not the intended recipient, I application for any income lend of caused.
-Any disclosure, copying, distribution or any action taken or omitted to be taken in reliance on this e-mail, except for the purpose of delivery to the addressee, is prohibited and may be unlawful.
+The information in this email is confidential and is intended solely for the addressee.
+If you are not the intended recipient, I apologise for any inconvenience caused.
+Any disclosure, copying, distribution or any action taken or omitted to be taken in retiance on this e-mail, except for the purpose of delivery to the addressee, is prohibited and may be unlawful.
 Kindly notify the sender and delete the message and any attachment from your computer.
+This message may contain confidential information.
+If you are not the designated recipient, please notify the sender immediately, and delete the original and any copies.
+Any use of the message by you is prohibited.